Alpakash/the-occupied-traveler-named-triangle/README.md

 I hope you like the app which tells the story of a traveler named Triangle who is searching for a place to stay.

-## Explain
+## Folder structure explained
-- The app lives inside the sub-folders inside the resources folder
+There are many folders and files which are created by the Laravel Starters Kit boilerplate.
+Reasons I did make use of this Starter Kit are:
+1. Coupling Laravel and Vue was fairly new to me.
+2. The official Laravel documentation is suggesting to make use of it (including Laravel Breeze to make it a breeze)
+3. Life gets easier.
+So try to ignore the randomly or not used scaffolded files

+- Resources folder and sub-folders
-    - js: where the components, types and pages live
+    - /js: where the components, types and pages live
+        - /Components/Triangle: components used inside the Triangle Page
+        - /Components/AssignmentComponents: components used inside all 3 pages
+        - /Components/Pages/Cases: where the pages of the case live
+        - /types: needed to add some types for a obscure typing error about vue.d.ts
+    - /app.ts:
-    - app.ts: where the vue app is initiated with help of inertia.js
+        - where the vue app is initiated with help of inertia.js
+        - loaded plugins
+            - the animations with Motion
+            - vuex store
+            - font-awesome icons

 - Routes
-    - There are three routes where the cases will live
+    - There are three routes where the Pages of the cases will live
+        - /booking, /triangle and /travel

 - Prerequisites
     - PHP